 Every year, we call Xiaomi’s latest Mi Band the “best affordable fitness tracker.”
 And every year, the company needs to do very little to achieve that distinction.
 Xiaomi nailed the formula early on; its trackers have always offered the basics for a fraction of the price of competing products.

 The Xiaomi Mi Band 5, released in 2020, was no different.
-It’s is only a small step up from the Mi Band 4, and really only offers a handful of new features over its predecessors.
+It’s only a small step up from the Mi Band 4 and only offers a handful of new features over its predecessors.
 Are those small changes enough to let it compete in the big leagues?
 Is it still worth it now that the Mi Band 6 is available?
-And how does it compare to closer competition such as the Fitbit Inspire series?
+And how does it compare to closer competition such as the Fitbit Inspire 2 series?
 Read our Xiaomi Mi Band 5 review to learn more.